The Guardian newspaper has reported this week that the Test of English for International Communication (TOEIC) is the latest Immigration

 English Language testing and the TOEIC test

-According to the Guardian newspaper report, thousands of students who, as part of their immigration application
+According to the Guardian newspaper report, thousands of students who, as part of their Immigration

 enforcement officers.
 Some of those enquiries have led to the enforced removal of migrants from the UK.